IN THE GALLIPOLIS MUNICIPAL COURT, GALLIA COUNTY, OHIO

-“Fax” is an abbreviation for “facsimile” and refers, as indicated by the context, to a facsimile transmission or to a document so transmitted.
+“Fax” is an abbreviation for “facsimile,” and refers, as indicated by the context, to a facsimile transmission or to a document so transmitted.

-deposit the document in a file of failed faxed documents with a notation of the reason for the failure.
-If the clerk chooses this option, the document shall not be considered filed with the clerk.
+If a document is sent by fax to the clerk without the cover page information, the clerk may: enter the document in the case docket and file the document, or deposit the document in a file of failed faxed documents with a notation of the reason for the failure.
+If the clerk chooses the latter option, the document shall not be considered filed with the clerk.

 The Clerk is not required to send any form of notice to the sending party of a failed fax filing.
 If practicable, the clerk may inform the sending party of a failed fax filing.

-fax a copy of the document without the signature but with the notation “/s/” followed by the name of the signing person where the signature appears in the signed source document.
+Signature.
+Any party who wishes to file a signed source document by fax shall either: fax a copy of the signed source document, or fax a copy of the document without the signature but with the notation “/s/” followed by the name of the signing person where the signature appears in the signed source document.